 - Queries can combine related tables.
 This feature is insanely useful because it lets you craft searches that take related data into account.
 Microsoft Access includes relationship features to connect tables at the database level so the connections are then automatic throughout a project.
 Or, you can create join queries to link related tables only for specific queries.

 - Queries can perform calculations.
 Fields with calculations shouldn’t be stored in specific tables because the values may change.
 Instead, store only the values that create the calculations and build queries to perform the calculation.
-This approach insures results are accurate and current.
+This approach ensures results are accurate and current.

 - Queries can perform summaries.
 To analyze large chunks of data, you can group together rows with similar information.
 For example, you can group all the transactions by an employee, category, product, or vendor.